wildmountainfarms/solarthing/README.md

 * Create a calendar program to be able to view daily kWH on a calendar interface
   * If we do something with a calendar, we could use google calendar https://developers.google.com/calendar/create-events/
 * Have unique identifier for each jar file
-* Save DailyFX data to a file so if the program restarts mid-day, accumulated data is not reset
 * Change command_feedback to something generic and use that database for "event"-like data
   * Also upload this to InfluxDB
 * AC Use->AC Drop, turn on AUX until NO AC.
 (GEN OFF) command using MATE's built in AC Use/Drop.